Food, fun, and natural wonders.

 But perhaps the most famous sight of all is the Northern Lights.
 A true bucket-list item.
 If you’re there at the right time of year (October to March is best), we’ll organise a guided tour where your students will learn about the solar processes that cause the aurora borealis and, with a little bit of fortune, witness them in action.

-Book Your Next School Trip To Iceland
+Book Your Next Iceland School Trip

 Call 01292 477 771 or fill in the form below.